Snowy winter landscape through the window.

 There are three types of heat transfer through a window, namely:

-- By conduction, where heat passes directly through the window fabric (glass, timber, steel etc).
+• Conduction – where heat passes directly through the window fabric (glass, timber, steel etc).

-- By the colder surface of the window absorbing infra-red radiation from the room.
+• Radiation – where the colder surface of the window absorbs infrared wavelengths from the room.

 The glass is the most conductive part of the window but heat is also lost through the frames fabric, albeit at a lower rate.